 File sizes to store tiles increase 4x with each zoom scale when building a cache for a tiled base map service.
 The storage size required to cache data at scales larger than 1:18,000 is greater than USGS can currently store.
 For example, just to store

-Yes, visit The National Map-Service Endpoints website.
-There is a Google Earth link at the top of each Service URL page, and at the bottom, there are links to both WMS and Generate KML.
+Yes, visit The National Map-Service Endpoints list.
+There are REST and WMS links in addition to a Google Earth link at the top of each REST service URL.

 - 1 of 2

 - next ›